What is a secured loan?

 See whether you’re pre-approved.
 Checking before you apply could help you figure out the loan amount you’re likely to qualify for and avoid unnecessary hard inquiries.

 - Don’t wait to get support.
 If you’re struggling with loan payments, the Consumer Financial Protection Bureau (CFPB) says to contact your lender right away.
 They may have options to help you make your payments.
-For trouble with mortgage payments, the CFPB also recommends contacting a local Department of Housing and Urban Development-approved housing counseling agency for assistance.
+For trouble with mortgage payments, the CFPB also recommends getting assistance from a local housing counseling agency approved by the Department of Housing and Urban Development.

 Secured loans FAQ

-Here are some frequently asked questions about secured loans:
+Here are answers to some frequently asked questions about secured loans:

 What credit score is needed for a secured loan?